When Support Becomes Stability

 Raising Kids Is Never Abstract

-Raising children isn't a concept.
+Raising children is not a concept.

 It looks like shoes that no longer fit.